wesleymiles/striped-down/one-week-logo/index.md

 <details>
   <summary >Why you? </summary>
   <div>

-    <p><strong>Experience.</strong> Dozens of folks have trusted me to create their branding and half a dozen have taken a jump into the gift-world with me. </p>
+    In the last 10 years, i helped 342 orgs create a positive, memorable impression.
+Half a dozen have taken a jump into the gift-world with me.

-    <p><strong>Passion.</strong> Behind this idea is an urge to help small local orgs succeed. </p>
+    Behind this idea is an urge to help small local orgs succeed.

-    <p>I want to give that old pizza shop getting cornered by Chili’s and Texas Roadhouse a fighting chance.</p>
+    I want to give that old pizza shop getting cornered by Chili’s and Texas Roadhouse a fighting chance.

-    <p>I aim to help you expand your reach by creating a crunchy promise you can sink your teeth into, creating something recognizable, memorable, professional.</p>
+    I aim to help you expand your reach by creating a crunchy promise your potential customers can sink your teeth into.

+    Lastly, taste.
+This is a real reason why people hire designers.
+I know what good design looks like and can help channel your vision into something pleasing.

   </div>
 </details>